RichardFreedman/Summer2026/Multipage_PDF_OCR/README.md

 OCRopus worked quite well running normally, but I ran into issues when attempting to use it with multiprocessing.
 It might be worth revisiting for someone who is more experienced with multiprocessing.

 Other OCR packages I didn't try but might have promise are EasyOCR and Textract, the latter advertises similar performance to an LLM based OCR system, but requires linking to an AWS account and a persistent internet connection.

+multipdf_extraction.py is an alteration of multipage_extraction.py made to work with multiple pdf files at once.